-Life ends with the two survivors of the station where Calvin has evolved into a mass-murderer — Dr. David Jordan (Jake Gyllenhaal) and Dr. Miranda North (Rebecca Ferguson) — exiting the station in escape pods.
-David plans to lure Calvin into the pod, before overriding the autopilot system and flying into the abyss of space, while Miranda plans to return to Earth to tell the terrifying tale.
+Life ends with the two survivors of the space station — Dr. David Jordan (Jake Gyllenhaal) and Dr. Miranda North (Rebecca Ferguson) — frantically departing the station in escape pods after Calvin evolves into a mass murderer.
+David plans to sacrifice himself by luring Calvin into his pod before overriding the autopilot function and flying into the abyss of space, while Miranda plans to return to Earth to tell the terrifying tale.

-Instead, Miranda collides with space-shrapnel and flies off into nothingness, while the pod we assume belongs to her — the one that pierces the Earth's atmosphere and plunges into the Ocean — actually belongs to David, who was over powered by the Martian.
+Instead, Miranda collides with space shrapnel and is flung into nothingness, while the pod we assume belongs to her — the one that survives reentry into Earth's atmosphere and plunges into the ocean — belongs to David, who was overpowered by the martian.
 Calvin, the sneaky bastard, changed the course of the pod and splash lands on our planet.

-At the end of Cloverfield, a subtle Easter Egg shows an object flying down and crashing into the sea.
-That object was a Japanese satellite, referred to as ChimpanzIII, which in Cloverfield folklore was the point that the monster — already alive and living in the ocean — was "awoken."
-Rather than the link being David's pod (these incidents are in different places), this could be a satellite taken off course by the collision depicted during Life.
+At the end of Cloverfield, a subtle Easter Egg shows an object flying across the sky in the distance before crashing into the sea.
+That object was a Japanese satellite, referred to as ChimpanzIII which, in Cloverfield folklore, was the point that the monster — already alive and living in the ocean — was "awoken."
+Rather than the Easter Egg depicting David's escape pod (these incidents take place in different locations), this could be a satellite taken off course by the collision depicted during Life.

-This #theory doesn't suggest that the object was instead David's pod — although to some extent that works — but claims this is an event that occurs at a later date.
-The monster "awoken" was Calvin, who had moved from the crash site in Life (said to be near Vietnam, possibly the South China or Philippine Sea) and emigrated to the Atlantic.
+This theory doesn't suggest that the object was David's pod — although to some extent, that explanation works — but claims this is an event that occurs at a later date.
+The monster awoken was Calvin, who had moved from the crash site in Life (said to be near Vietnam, possibly the South China or Philippine Sea) and migrated to the Atlantic.

 Monsters Vs. Aliens: How Calvin And Clover Compare

-Don't judge a book by its cover but do judge an alien by its color, ugly face, formation of limbs, genetic makeup, and its habitat.
-This is what this section is about — taking everything into consideration, there's evidence to suggest the Cloverfield monster is, in fact, a more mature version of Life's Calvin.
+Don't judge a book by its cover but do judge an alien by its color, ugly face, formation of limbs, genetic construct and habitat.
+Taking all of these elements into consideration, there's evidence to suggest the Cloverfield monster is in fact a mature version of Life's Calvin.

-First, a brief history of the Cloverfield monster.
-In the ARG material, its identified as a deep sea creature who originates from Earth.
-He was discovered by a marine biologist working for the the nefarious mining company, Tagruato.
-That same company are said to have executed the employee who discovered the monster and covered up the story until it attacked their sea-drilling station, Churai Station, in the first recorded attack by the monster.
+First, a brief history of the Cloverfield creature.
+In the ARG material, it's identified as a deep-sea creature who originates from Earth.
+He was discovered by a marine biologist working for Tagruato, a nefarious mining company that's said to have executed said employee who discovered the monster, with the company managing to cover up its crime until the monster attacked its sea-drilling station Chuai.

 The locations add up; it's conceivable that after Calvin landed in the sea at the end of Life, he roamed the distance from Vietnam to the Philippine Sea, where he was first discovered by Tagruato.
-The Cloverfield monster is said to have grown consuming Seabed's Nectar, a mystery sea-based ingredient.
-Calvin grows each time he digests carbon-based foods (and was revived using glucose), making the progression from his size in Life to Cloverfield completely plausible, and would explain how he moved to New York without being detected.
+The Cloverfield monster is said to have matured through its consumption of Seabed's Nectar, a mysterious object found on the ocean floor.
+Calvin grows each time he digests carbon-based foods (and was revived using glucose), making the progression from his size in Life to Cloverfield completely plausible.
+And this would also explain how it was able to wander to New York without being detected.

-On top of the creatures' mutual ability to deflect weapons (Calvin is said to survive the Earth's atmosphere and was immune to fire, Clover was hardly affected by advanced weaponry and missiles), their genetic structure, too, matches up.
-Although the Cloverfield monster was rumored to be living for thousands of years, talking to VFX World magazine in 2008, J.J.
+On top of the creatures' mutual ability to deflect weapons — Calvin survived the Earth's atmosphere and was immune to fire; Clover was hardly affected by advanced weaponry and missiles — their genetic structure also matches up.
+Although the Cloverfield monster was rumored to be living for thousands of years, talking to VFXWorld Magazine in 2008, J.J.
 Abrams described the monster in much more Calvin-esque terms:

-And there's one last marker between the monsters and aliens — the name, perhaps the biggest indicator of all.
-Calvin (or, Kelvin) is a popular Easter Egg used by Abrams in most of his productions, including Star Trek, Lost and The Force Awakens.
-As the popular saying goes, if it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.
+And there's one last marker between the monsters and aliens — the name, which is perhaps the biggest indicator of all.
+Calvin (or Kelvin) is a popular Easter Egg used by Abrams in most of his productions, including Star Trek, Lost and The Force Awakens.
+As the popular saying goes, if it looks like a duck, swims like a duck, and quacks like a duck, then it is probably a duck.

-What do you think?
-Is this theory clutching at straws, or is there a chance the Life sequel really is Cloverfield?
+Life now available on digital!
+You can pick up your copy on Blu-ray and DVD June 20.
+Is this theory clutching at straws, or is there a chance the Life sequel really is a prequel to Cloverfield?